 Career Outlook of a Physical Therapist Assistant

-Physical Therapist Assistants have been ranked #4 in best health care support jobs according to the 2017 US News and World and World Report.
+Physical Therapist Assistants have been ranked #3 in Best Health Care Support Jobs and #32 in the 100 Best Jobs, according to the 2019 U.S. News and World Report.
 With an aging Baby Boomer population and a larger insurance pool — among other factors— an increasing number of Americans are turning to physical therapy.
 As a result, PTA’s are in high demand.
 In fact, the Bureau of Labor Statistics estimates 2016–2026 job growth at 31%— compared to just 7% growth for all occupations averaged for the same 10-year period.

 Physical Therapist Assistants (PTA’s) are the only health care providers besides Physical Therapists trained and licensed to provide physical therapy.
 PTA’s provide physical therapy services under the direction of a physical therapist in the assessment, treatment and prevention of physical disability resulting from injury, disease, pain, birth defects and other health-related condition